4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 #### Using part pseudo elements

 When implementing this ID solution, I did basically the same for all the elements.
 Reseting the styles for three different ID's.
-I thought about that and it is the perfect use case to use a class or something like that to achieve the goal.
-Remember the coding principle DRY (*Don not repeat yourself*)? ;)
+I thought about that and it is the perfect use case for a class or something like that to achieve the goal.
+Remember the coding principle DRY (*Do not repeat yourself*)? ;)

 The spec defines something called [part pseudo-elements](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/shadow/index.html#part-pseudo-elements) for that situation.